talmolab/sleap/docs/guides/cli.md

   --video.input_format VIDEO.INPUT_FORMAT
                         The input_format for HDF5 videos.
   --video.index VIDEO.INDEX
-                        The video index for inference; if None, then first video is used.
+                        The video index for inference.
 Only used if data_path points to a labels file.
   --cpu                 Run inference only on CPU.
 If not specified, will use
                         available GPU.
   --first-gpu           Run inference on the first GPU, if available.